aryasalian/MyProjects/WordleSolver-git/README.md

 solutions in the puzzle.
 This is **2,315 words long!** But you don't need to worry about that, WordleSolver cuts that to nothing in no time ;)

 ### "allwords.csv"
-ANOTHER necessary file which WordleSolver needs to give you the right solution (yes, WordleSolver needs lotta assistance too).
+ANOTHER necessary file that WordleSolver needs to give you the right solution (yes, WordleSolver needs lotta assistance too).
 This one contains all the `La` words AND a new dictionary called `Ta`: a dictionary/word list of all words that the puzzle considers as acceptable guesses but never chooses as solutions.
 That means _"allwords.csv"_ contains all those words that
 Wordle accepts as valid 5-letter words of the English dictionary.
 This is **10,657 words long!**

-### "/.vscode folder"
-WordleSolver was originally developed in VSCode and hence has this birthmark: a .JSON file storing the configurations of how the VSCode terminal needs to show the output.
-_This can be ignored._